 MUUSJA builds capacity for justice work:

-We help Unitarian Universalists do powerful, sustainable, accountable, spiritually rooted work.
+As Unitarian Universalist organizers, MUUSJA staff and volunteers work with UU congregations to do powerful, sustainable, accountable, spiritually rooted work.

 skilled, accountable, faithful partners with broad movements working for justice and collective liberation.